How to file a complaint in consumer court?

 • Name and address of the party against whom the complaint is lodged.

-• Full detail of fact which caused the complaint.
+• Full detail of facts which caused the complaint.

 • Documents in support of the complaint

-• The relief which the complainant is seeking against the opposite party viz. refunds, damages, litigation costs and interest amount, etc. in terms of monetary value.
+• The relief that the complainant is seeking against the opposite party viz. refunds, damages, litigation costs interest amount, etc. in terms of monetary value.

 • Signature of the complainant.